 - Fermented tea

 - What makes a difference between Japanese & Chinese green tea?

 You might be familiar with “tea” but there are so many different types of tea around us.

-If I say “tea” in my home, my family know it means “green tea” but a Japanese friend of mine told me that her family call barley tea “tea”.
+If I say “tea” in my home, it means “green tea” but a Japanese friend of mine says her family call barley tea “tea”.